Max & Ruby

-Max & Ruby is a Canadian children's preschool animated series based on the book series by Rosemary Wells and co-produced by Nelvana Limited.
-The series follows the everyday lives of two young rabbit siblings.
+Max & Ruby is a children's preschool animated television series based on the book series by Rosemary Wells and produced by Nelvana Limited.
+The series follows the everyday lives of two young anthropomorphic rabbit siblings Max and Ruby.

 Two Max & Ruby books had been previously adapted into short films by Weston Woods and Michael Sporn Animation in 1988 and 1991.
 These shorts were later remade into episodes for the television series.

 Max & Ruby first aired in Canada on Treehouse TV on May 3, 2002.
-In the United States, the series first aired on Nickelodeon on the Nick Jr. block on October 21, 2002.
-130 half-hour episodes were produced.
-The final episode aired on April 9, 2020.
+In the United States, the series first aired on Nickelodeon on the Nick Jr. block on August 26, 2002.
+130 half-hour episodes were produced, with the final episode airing on April 9, 2020.

+The first two seasons of the series were added to Paramount+ on December 8, 2020, but on March 25, 2026, the show was removed from the service.

 Premise

-Max & Ruby follows two young rabbits: Max, a rambunctious and achievement-determined three-year-old and his older sister Ruby, a seldom-patient, goal-oriented and sometimes, bossy seven-year-old.
+Max & Ruby follows the everyday lives of two young anthropomorphic rabbit siblings: Max, a rambunctious and achievement-determined three-year-old and his older sister Ruby, a seldom-patient, goal-oriented, and sometimes bossy seven-year-old.
 The series takes place in a town called Eastbunny Hop, in a universe populated by bunnies and other creatures.
 According to Wells, the series shows the relationship between Ruby, Max and the universal nature of sibling relationships.

 Episodes

-The TV series premiered in 2002, but was preceded by a 1988 and 1991 short adapting the characters for the first times.
-The shorts were individually produced and later remade into broadcast episodes.
+The series premiered in 2002, but was preceded by a 1988 short and a 1991 short adapting the characters for the first time.
+The shorts were individually produced and were later remade into broadcast series episodes.